 - Alarms: Check smoke alarms and carbon monoxide detectors to make sure they are working properly.
 Heating your home presents a higher risk of carbon monoxide poisoning and fire.

-- Holiday decorations usually lead to extra use of wall outlets and extension cords.
+- Holiday decorations: Docorations such as lights, can lead to extra use of wall outlets and extension cords.
 Plugging too many lights and decorations into an outlet can overload circuits which can overheat and start a fire.
 Always make sure you unplug at nighttime.

 - Fire extinguisher: Make sure you have an easily accessible fire extinguisher available and that it’s regularly inspected and properly maintained.